 I have posted on my Facebook page links to other helpful resources and research studies.

-Having joined the ‘long haul’ group it has taken me a while to re-establish my own yoga practice, but now I have I can seen feel my body responding, muscle aches easing, muscles relaxing and energy slowly creeping back up.
+Having joined a ‘long haul’ support group, it was a relief to know I was not alone with on going symptoms.
+With re-establishing my own yoga practice, I can seen feel my body responding, muscle aches easing, muscles relaxing and energy slowly creeping back up.

-I am producing a series of yoga videos to help with your recovery, they may not be suitable for everyone or your stage of recovery, a starting block is breathing exercises and relaxation, then progress to dynamic relaxation sequence.
-I will aim when energy and brain fog allows to add to this some restorative postures and more active classes I recorded for my students pre-covid.
+I am producing a series of yoga videos to help with long covid recovery, they may not be suitable for everyone or your stage of recovery, a starting block is breathing exercises and relaxation, then progress to dynamic relaxation sequence.

 Please read my disclaimer and listen to my safety recording prior to class participation found on my Classes page.